MariaKholi/MariaKholi.github.io/_posts/2019-11-19-welcome-to-FirstBlog.markdown

 3- Which techniques have you used?

 I’ve used variables for my colors and font-styles.
-I have also used mixins in order to reduce code when applying for example shadows or borders to elements.

 4- Pros and cons?